 On March 6, 2015, Humanities Texas held a workshop in Houston focusing on the literature and history of the Harlem Renaissance.

-Topics addressed included a historical introduction to the Harlem Renaissance and focused consideration of the writings of Langston Hughes and Zora Neale Hurston, among others.
+The program included a historical introduction to the Harlem Renaissance and focused consideration of the writings of Langston Hughes and Zora Neale Hurston.

 Fifty-one teachers attended the workshop.
 Faculty helped participants develop ideas for effective writing and research assignments related to the Harlem Renaissance.
 Content was aligned with the secondary English and language arts TEKS.
 Teachers received books and other instructional materials and were trained in the examination and interpretation of primary sources.